lbrios/essex-service-design-toolkit/docs/documentation/core/common-service-patterns/service-patterns/apply-for-something/apply-for-something-we-do/apply.md

 Things to consider include:

-* where personal information is required and during lengthy applications, add an option for an account to allow users to save progress and come back to the application
+* where personal information is required and during lengthy applications, add an option to create or log in to an account to allow users to save progress and come back to the application
 * using an accessible online form platform
-* tech that recalls information from users' previous interactions – including the information the user shared in the 'check before you apply' pattern – so the user doesn’t have to tell us the same thing twice
+* tech that recalls information from users' previous interactions – including the information the user shared in the 'check before you apply' pattern, so the user doesn’t have to tell us the same thing twice
-* tech that logs the user out after a certain amount of time if information entered is sensitive - but always give them a minute's warning (or more depending on best practice)
+* tech that logs the user out after a certain amount of time if information entered is sensitive - but always give them a warning
 * tech elements that help the user to correct any wrong answers